Gvaldes93/ng7-server-side-rendering-pwa/README.md

 Install dependencies `npm install`

 #### Create web-push notifications key pairs ####
-You just need to execute `. generateWebPushKeys.sh`
+You just need to execute `. generateWebPushKeys.sh` (more details on the file)

 #### start newsletter-server ####
 Now pull the newsletter-server from dockerhub (~180mb)